-Maybe you have often heard of words like marketing, digital marketing, online marketing or web marketing.
-But what is web marketing, what is it for exactly and why has it become more and more important for those people who want to be successful online?
+Maybe you have already heard of words like marketing, digital marketing, online marketing or web marketing.
+But what is web marketing, what is it for exactly and why has it become more and more important for the people who thrive to be successful online?

 What is Web Marketing?

 First of all, think about what comes to your mind when you hear say the word “marketing”.

 Advertisement?
 Promotion?
 More sales?
 More customers?
 Brand?
 Reputation?

 Actually, this term embodies several activities: ranging from brand creation to all those activities related to the products and services you offer on your website, your strategies, your target audience, your competition, the price and many more.

 Web marketing is nothing more that all those marketing activities you do online.
 It’s basically a computer-based version of traditional marketing goals that involve products, price, packaging, promotion and placing.

 Web marketing, also called online marketing or Internet marketing or digital marketing, is a form of marketing and advertising which uses the Internet to deliver promotional marketing messages to consumers.

 Web marketing usually includes activities related to publishing a project, creating a website and promoting it through online channels and social media.